geon2419/fig2img/README.md

 ### Getting Started

-#### Installation
+#### ~Installation~

-You can install fig2img using Homebrew:
+~You can install fig2img using Homebrew:~

 ```bash
 brew tap geonhyeoklee/fig2img
 brew install fig2img
 ```

-Verify the installation:
+~Verify the installation:~
 ```bash
 fig2img --version
 ```

-Alternatively, you can:
+~Alternatively, you can:~
-1. Download the latest release from GitHub Releases page
+~1.
+Download the latest release from GitHub Releases page~ ~2.
+You can either:~
-2. You can either:
-   - Run the executable from the downloaded location using the usage instructions below
+   - ~Run the executable from the downloaded location using the usage instructions below~
-   - Move it to `/usr/local/bin` to run it from anywhere in your system
+   - ~Move it to `/usr/local/bin` to run it from anywhere in your system~

-> Note: On macOS, you might need to grant security permissions to run the executable.
+> ~Note: On macOS, you might need to grant security permissions to run the executable.~

 #### Environment Setup